 The LMRWMO joint powers agreement calls for implementation activities (see Table 5-1) to be funded through either the LMRWMO general fund, grant funds, and/or partner cost-share.
-The proposed funding method varies by the specific activity.
+The proposed funding methods presented in Table 5-1 vary by the specific activity, are preliminary and may change throughout the life of the Plan.